sajid1495/ML/README.md

 ---

 ## Notes

-- Folders are not numbered to match the course order; they are alphabetically ordered.
+- Folders are numbered to match the course order.
-- **Datasets are not included** in this repository.
+- **Datasets are not included** in this repository due to course distribution restrictions.
+- All notebooks were developed and executed using **Google Colab**.

+### Dataset Instructions

+If you are running the notebooks in **Google Colab**:

+- You must manually upload the required dataset file before running the notebook.
-- Notebooks may expect dataset files in the same folder or a local `data/` directory.
+- Most notebooks expect the dataset file to be uploaded into the current Colab working directory.

+Since the datasets were provided as part of the course materials, they are not publicly shared in this repository.

+If you need any specific dataset used in these notebooks, please feel free to contact me directly.

 ---